 The Home Depot struggled to provide meaningful training to their hardware store employees.
 To provide training within the context of where products are displayed within the store, Home Depot worked with Udemy to create app-based training.

-Challenge: Home Depot needed a training solution that helped new employees learn while working on the sales floor.
+Challenge: Home Depot needed a training solution that helped new staff learn while working on the sales floor.

 The sheer number of products available in the hardware store made it difficult to recall details.
 The out-of-context training exacerbated the issue.
 New hires had trouble locating products within the store and answering customer questions.

-Digital Transformation: Home Depot worked with Udemy to create a knowledge app so that employees could receive training on the go.
+Digital Transformation: Home Depot worked with Udemy to create a knowledge app so that workforce could receive training on the go.

 The app includes two main components: product category and product knowledge.

 The product-knowledge component, on the other hand, is focused on ongoing knowledge building.
-The scavenger-hunt style “challenges” send employees around the store to locate specific items and learn more about them in a hands-on environment.
+The scavenger-hunt style “challenges” send workers around the store to locate specific items and learn more about them in a hands-on environment.
 This component is designed to take advantage of employee downtime.
-Instead of standing idle, employees use the scavenger hunt to get on-demand and engaging training.
+Instead of standing idle, they use the scavenger hunt to get on-demand and engaging training.

 Customer Interaction Digital Transformation Examples